zzzprojects/docs/eval-expression.net/pages/documentations/eval-context.md

 ### 2. Register / Unregister Methods

 By default, a context doesn't know about types, variables, and constants in your project and referenced projects.
-So if you have a `Customer` type and when to use it in your expression, you must first register it.
+So if you have a `Customer` type and want to use it in your expression, you must first register it.

 Here is a short list of what you can register in the context: